-Open Awards do not generally specify the experience individuals need to deliver its units/qualifications but expect that Providers have appropriate occupationally competent staff with relevant sector experience for their role in delivery.
-'Best practice' would be for:
+Open Awards do not always specify the experience or qualifications individuals need to deliver its units/qualifications but expect that Providers have appropriate occupationally competent staff with relevant sector and teaching/ assessment/ internal quality assurance experience for their role in delivery.
+Best practice would be for:

-- Assessors to hold the relevant D32/D33/A1/AQA unit(s), Level 3 Award in Education and Training and a degree of occupational competence - Internal Verifiers to hold the relevant D34/V1/IQA unit(s), Level 3 Award in Education and Training
+- Assessors to hold the relevant D32/D33/A1/AQA unit(s) (or equivalent), Level 3 Award in Education and Training and a degree of occupational competence - Internal Verifiers to hold the relevant D34/V1/IQA unit(s) (or equivalent), Level 3 Award in Education and Training.

-Please be aware that some qualifications have specific staff and assessor requirements.
-This information can be found in the appropriate qualification guides.
+Please be aware that some qualifications have specific staff and/ or other specialist requirements.
+This information can be found in the appropriate qualification guide(s).